 A sampling method is called biased (or often, systematically biased) if it systematically favors some outcomes over others.

-Systematic bias can be intentional, but often is unintentional.
+- Systematic bias can be intentional, but often is unintentional. - Systematic bias is sometimes called ascertainment bias, especially in medical or biological studies.